 Help meet the needs of students who are

-In the Deaf/Hard of Hearing program, you'll receive the training you need to teach students, birth through grade 12, with varying degrees of hearing.
-You'll leave the program with the qualifications needed to apply for licensure in the state of Minnesota and the skills you need to help solve the challenges of learning for Deaf and Hard of Hearing students and their families by incorporating best practices for teaching, facilitating identity development, and promoting respect and equity for ASL/English and cultural diversity.
+In the Deaf/Hard of Hearing program, you'll receive the training you need to teach students, birth through grade 12, with diverse backgrounds and hearing levels.
+You'll leave the program with the qualifications needed to apply for licensure in the state of Minnesota and the skills you need to help improve education of Deaf and Hard of Hearing students and their families by incorporating best practices for teaching, facilitating identity development, and promoting respect and equity for ASL/English and cultural diversity.

 U.S. News & World Report recently rated our program #8 in the nation among special education graduate programs.

 We were recently ranked the #6 "Most Innovative" master's degree by Masters in Special Education Program Guide.

 Graduates of the Deaf/Hard of Hearing licensure program:

 - Teach in classrooms at residential or day Schools for the Deaf

 - Teach in classrooms or resource rooms with DHH programming